 Why Do We Remove Our Wisdom Teeth?

-- Angle – Some wisdom teeth can come in at an awkward angle, which can cause pain to the patient, or damage other teeth.
+- Angled: Sometimes, the wisdom tooth comes in at an awkward angle, which can cause pain, crowd or damage the adjacent teeth.

 The procedure for wisdom tooth extraction depends on the position of the tooth:

 - Simple Extraction: This is performed when the wisdom tooth has fully erupted into the mouth.
 The dentist will numb the area with a local anesthetic, loosen the tooth using an instrument called an elevator, and then remove the tooth with dental forceps.

 - Partial Bony or Angled Extraction: This is a more complex procedure, performed when the tooth is partially erupted or angled.
 The dentist or oral surgeon will make a small incision in your gum to expose the tooth, remove bone that covers the tooth, and then divide the tooth into sections to make it easier to remove.
 This procedure may require stitches to close the wound and promote healing.